kubernetes-study-guide/Kubernetes-Study-Guide/07_pod_commands/pod_commands.md

 $
 ```

-Here the pods ran for less than a second before shutting down.
-However pods are supposed to be used for running continuous workloads, so when the container stopped, kubernetes thought something went wrong and tried to restart it:
+Here the pods ran for less than a second before shutting down, kubernetes thought something went wrong and restart the container, and keeps restarting it in an endless cycle:

 ```bash
 $ kubectl describe pod pod-centos